Tanmay1798/Python_Practice/README.md

 The elements of an iterable must be string elements, otherwise it will raise a TypeError.
 The join() method concatenates the keys.
 If keys are not strings, then it will raise a TypeError.

+# DATA STRUCTURE

+# LIST

+List is a collection of different values or different types of items.

+propwerties of list :-
+1. Mutable

+2. Ordered

+3. Heterogenous

+4. Duplicate